ShahbajOvik/Assignment5/readme.md

 if you click beta then it automatically show up bap clicked.

 # What is Event Delegation in JavaScript?
 Why is it useful?
+Event Delegation is a way to handle child, if i use event Delegation in parent i can handle its child, no need to use separate event listener in child.
+ It is useful because its boost performance and if new child added we can handle it too.

+# What is the difference between preventDefault() and stopPropagation() methods?
+preventDefault(),prevent browser default behave, stopPropagation() don't prevent browser default behave.